MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

         <tr>
             <td>callback*</td>
             <td>string</td>
             <td>This callback value must be set to the *host* property from Performance Notification API (performanceNotification.api.yaml).
 This property is appended with the base path and notification resource path specified in that API to construct a URL to which notification is sent.
-E.g. for &#x27;callback&#x27;:  &quot;https://buyer.co/listenerEndpoint&quot;, the performance job state  change event notification will be sent to &#x60;https://buyer.co/listenerEndpoint/mefApi/legato/performanceMonitoring/v2/listener/performanceJobStateChangeEvent&#x60;</td>
+E.g. for &#x27;callback&#x27;:  &quot;https://buyer.co/listenerEndpoint&quot;, the performance job state change event notification will be sent to &#x60;https://buyer.co/listenerEndpoint/mefApi/legato/performanceMonitoring/v3/listener/performanceJobStateChangeEvent&#x60;</td>
             <td>Notification Target Information</td>
         </tr><tr>
             <td>query</td>
             <td>string</td>
             <td>This attribute is used to define which type of events to register to.
 Example: &#x27;query&#x27;:&#x27;eventType &#x3D;  performanceReportStateChangeEvent&#x27;.
 To subscribe for more than one event type, put the values separated by a comma: &#x60;eventType&#x3D;performanceReportStateChangeEvent,performanceJobCreateEvent&#x60;.
-The possible values are enumerated by &#x27;PerformanceEventType&#x27; in performanceNotification.api.yaml.
+The possible values are enumerated by Event type enums in performanceNotification.api.yaml.
 An empty query is treated as specifying no filters - ending in subscription for all event types.</td>
             <td>List of Notification Types</td>
         </tr>
     </tbody>